LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 [^1]: If I remember correctly, I was wandering through Wikipedia.
 Along the way I landed on the page for the [Integral of the secant function][wiki_secant], which includes a very brief history.
 [^2]: The rate of change of the area with respect to the x-axis is the line (very thin rectangle) $y$.
 That is, $\frac{dA}{dx}=y \implies A=\int y dx$.
 [^3]: Well, not exactly, but it is close enough to a sphere for most mapping applications.
 Where more accuracy is required, there are extensions which can account for deviations from a sphere.
 [^4]: I am not sure if Mercator knew of this projection.
 It was only formally described by Johann Heinrich Lambert in 1772.
 However, I think it is the easiest way to visualise the Mercator projection construction, so I have used it here anyway.
-There are other constructions for it but I do not think they are helpful - the Mercator is a very unnatural projection.
+There are other constructions for it but I do not think they are helpful.
+The Mercator just is a very unnatural projection.
 [^5]: The values in the table are calculated as $log_{10}(f(n^\circ + \frac{k}{60})) + 10$.
 [^6]: There are several popular Coronavirus map trackers that use the Mercator projection.
 How sad.